MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 If ``SEAICE_ALLOW_TEARDROP`` is defined in ``SEAICE_OPTIONS.h`` and ``SEAICEusePL = .TRUE.`` is set in ``data.seaice``,  then the Parabolic Lens rheology is used.
 The size of the yield curve can be varied by changing the tensile strength, using ``SEAICE_tensFac`` in ``data.seaice``.

-This rheology was first described in :cite:`zha2005`, and modified to adress some issues.
+This rheology was first described in :cite:`zha2005`, and modified to adress some issues(See https://doi.org/10.26092/elib/380, Chapter 2).

 For this rheology, it is recommended to use a non-zero tensile strength, so set ``SEAICE_tensilFac`` to be greater than zero in ``data.seaice``, e.g. 0.05 or 5%.